Skip to Main Content

 How does a creative producer differ from a line producer?

-A creative producer focuses on the artistic direction and overall vision of the project, making decisions about story, casting, and creative talent.
-A line producer focuses on the operational and financial management of the physical production.
-In South Korea, both roles work in tandem, with the creative producer leading co-production structuring and creative collaboration with Korean partners while the line producer manages KOFIC compliance and production logistics.
+A creative producer drives the artistic direction and overall vision of the project.
+They make the calls on story, casting, and creative talent.
+A line producer runs the daily operations and finances of the physical production.
+In South Korea, the two roles work side by side.
+The creative producer leads co-production structuring and creative partnership with Korean partners, while the line producer manages KOFIC compliance and shoot logistics.

 ACT 04 — On Set